ChrisW-priv/PersonalVault/notes/Proposition indexing.md

 ---
-title: "Proposition indexing"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Proposition indexing
 ---

 Proposition [Indexing](Indexing) is used in order to optimise